-Addressing global warming is good for Vermont economy.
-Over 17,000 Vermonters work in the clean energy sectorbut without further action to combat climate change, the worst impacts of global warming will become unavoidable.
+Addressing global warming is good for Vermont’s economy.
+Over 17,000 Vermonters work in the clean energy sector, but without further action to combat climate change, the worst impacts of global warming will become unavoidable.
 VBSR believes tax reform, including putting an appropriate price on carbon pollution, can make a difference.
 Revenue from a carbon pollution tax could allow Vermont to make dramatic reductions in taxes on the kinds of economic development we want more of, such as personal income and sales taxes.
 VBSR members Seventh Generation, Black River Produce, Danforth Pewter, and Capstone Community Action testified in favor of this proposal before a legislative committee in 2016, although lawmakers did not vote on a bill.
 We expect this to be a top issue at the State House in 2017.

+Low-Income Weatherization

+Investing in energy efficiency and weatherization programs to help low-income Vermonters reduce their fuel usage is not only good for the environment, but it also creates and sustains thousands of well-paying and local jobs.
+VBSR joined several other organizations this year in calling for a small increase in the state’s Gross Receipts Tax, a fee placed on liquid fossil fuels in Vermont.
+This was the first increase in several decades and will help boost funding for programs that have seen declining investment in recent years.
+The changes made this year will raise an additional $2.5 million for low-income weatherization programs and help reduce a long waiting list of applications.

 Executive Order No. 05-16 - Green State Contracting